apache/streampipes-website/docs/06_extend-tutorial-adapters.md

 ---
-id: extend-tutorial-data-sources
+id: extend-tutorial-adapters
-title: "Tutorial: Data Sources"
+title: "Tutorial: Adapters"
-sidebar_label: "Tutorial: Data Sources"
+sidebar_label: "Tutorial: Adapters"
 ---

 In this tutorial, we will add a new data source consisting of a single data stream.
 The source will be provided as a standalone component (i.e., the description will be accessible through an integrated web server).